tk-notes/lucas-meier-blog/content/posts/2020/12/haskell-in-haskell-2/index.md

         _ -> throwError (Unexpected '}')
 ```

-If the current layout is explicit, that's we expect, and we remove
+If the current layout is explicit, that's what we expect, and we remove
 it from the stack, since the `}` has closed it.
 Otherwise, we throw an error,
 for the reasons mentioned above.